ixjlyons/fenril/README.md

   choice](http://www.vim.org/) and add it.

 * A folder of pdfs corresponding to the items in your library.
 The name of the file should match the citation ID.
+If you update the citation ID in your bib file, you should update the name of the pdf as well.

 * A config file specifying where the above two items are located on your computer.